Click on the links within this brief

 Gib to Alex after the surrender of Axis Forces in North Africa, Convoy

-GTX.3, 22 June - 3 July 1943.
+GTX.3, 22 June - 3 July 1943; see his Report of Proceedings, "Only Wishart, Venomous and the trawler Stella Carina were with the convoy for the whole passage from Gib to Alex."
 A week later on 10 July Wishart with Venomous and HMS Witherington escorted the troop ships to the landing beaches at Augusta in Sicily, Operation Husky.

 On 24 February 1944 she took part with HMS Anthony